Webflow vs Static HTML: Real Performance Numbers Compared

 Webflow ships three things that static HTML does not:

 The Webflow runtime.
 A JavaScript file that handles interactions, animations, form submissions, and CMS bindings.
 This adds 50 to 150KB to every page load, even if you use none of those features.
+Even a simple 5-page brochure site on Webflow loads this runtime.

 Platform assets.
 Fonts loaded through Webflow's system, images processed through their CDN (which adds a transform layer), and tracking scripts for Webflow's own analytics on free/starter plans.